root-project/web/for_developers/web/index.md

 9. Work on the website.
-   Each time you create a new file or save a modified version of a file the server will notice it and will regenerate the web site.
+   Each time you create a new file or save a modified version of a file the server will notice it and will regenerate the website.
 You will get an output similar to:
 ```
 Regenerating: 1 file(s) changed at 2020-02-19 10:40:02